How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 Pick the ask moment

-Choose one consistent trigger: after service completion, after delivery, after appointment, after a compliment, after a milestone.
+Choose one consistent trigger: after service completion, after delivery, after appointment, after a compliment, or after a milestone.
 Consistency creates volume.

-Send a calm ask (single link)
+Send a calm ask with one link

 Keep it short.
 Ask for an honest note about the outcome.
-Make the link obvious and easy.
+Make the review link obvious and easy.

-Follow up once (24–48 hours)
+Follow up once in 24–48 hours

 Most reviews are created on a reminder.
 Keep it respectful and stop after the window.